 Below are the most common prostate cancer treatments.
 Each treatment type has different benefits, risks, and outlooks.
 Talk to your doctor about what option is best for you.

 If you have slow-growing cancer, your doctor may recommend observation as the first phase of treatment.
 This also might apply to men who are older or have severe health issues.
 Watchful waiting involves monitoring changes in your symptoms and tumors.
-It can consist of regular rectal exams, blood tests, and/or biopsies.
+It can consist of regular rectal exams, blood or imaging tests, and/or biopsies.
 If your doctor detects changes, they likely will suggest a type of active treatment.

 Surgery does require a stay in the hospital.
 Recovery time varies from several weeks to months.
 Usually, you can return to work in about 1 month.
 During recovery, you will have a catheter to help you urinate until the cut heals.
 Most men regain bladder control within a few weeks after surgery.